 The first draft (about 140,000 words) of the second fan history book was finished in late June, 1974.
-Although Advent plans to publish it, it does not plan to do so for two or three years which allows time to do so for two or three years about allows time to verify small matters or get more information about others.
-Harry would like to borrow photographs in person at DISCON if possible ((since this will be presented to fannish eyes AT DISCON, it may not help Harry for the con's duration, but I'm sure he would appreciate any loans of photographs etc .-- he mentions borrowing in person to avoid sending materials through the mail if possible)).
+Although Advent plans to publish it, it does not plan to do so for two or three years which allows time to verify small matters or get more information about others.
+Harry would like to borrow photographs in person at DISCON if possible ((since this will be presented to fannish eyes AT DISCON, it may not help Harry for the con's duration, but I'm sure he would appreciate any loans of photographs etc.- he mentions borrowing in person to avoid sending materials through the mail if possible)).